Dizzy Pilots: Production notes

-Dizzy Pilots was filmed on April 6–9, 1943.
+Dizzy Pilots was filmed April 6–9, 1943.
 The boot camp segment is stock footage from 1940's Boobs in Arms, with the exception of the ending shot where the Stooges escape from the base itself.

 The gag of an aircraft being too large to take out of a hangar was reused in 1972 on The New Scooby-Doo Movies episode featuring the Stooges as guest stars ("The Ghost of the Red Baron").

+Dizzy Pilots marks the final appearance of co-star Harry Semels.

 Reception

 DVD Talk critic Stuart Galbraith IV noted that Dizzy Pilots was the "last genuinely excellent Curly short" with "a set-up similar to Higher Than a Kite though executed infinitely better."